scottycc/coinwidget.com/README.md

 coinwidget.com
 ==============

-*The Bitcoin and Litecoin Donation Button*
+*The Bitcoin, Litecoin and Dogecoin Donation Button*

 Visit http://coinwidget.com/ for full documentation, demo, and a link code wizard.